 Fortunately, she didn’t have all the security questions correct so the damage she did was limited.

 It could have been really bad!
 With all my data, she could have actually assumed my identity — taken out loans and credit cards in my name.
 She might have even been able to buy a car, boat or even a house.

-Take this recent data breach seriously.
+Take data breaches seriously.

 This morning, I sprung into action.
 I checked my credit report, reviewed my monitoring service, logged into the Equifax data breach site to see if I was affected and I froze my credit with TransUnion and Equifax.
 Since I use a monitoring service through Experian and get regular alerts I didn’t freeze theirs.

 I recommend you take some steps to review and protect your data.
 Here are 5 steps to take:

 Review your credit report at AnnualCreditReport.com to make sure no accounts were opened in your name.

 This is the free service – won’t give you a score but you get three agency reports free once a year.
 You can get instant access online.